ErugoOSS/Erugo/readme.md

 # Erugo

+**Your Self-Hosted File Sharing Platform**

-Erugo is a powerful, self-hosted file-sharing platform built with PHP and Laravel with a Vue.js frontend.
-It offers secure, customisable file-transfer capabilities through an elegant user interface, giving you complete control over your data while providing a seamless experience for both senders and recipients.
+Erugo is a powerful, self-hosted file-sharing platform that puts you in **complete control** of your data.
+Built with PHP/Laravel and a Vue.js frontend, it offers secure, customisable file-transfer capabilities through an elegant user interface.

+### Why Self-Host?

+- **Your Data, Your Rules** — Files stay on your infrastructure.
+No third-party access, no data mining, no surprises.
+- **Deploy Anywhere** — Run on your own server, VPS, or even a Raspberry Pi.
+Docker makes setup a breeze.
+- **Open Source Forever** — MIT licensed.
+Inspect the code, contribute features, or fork it for your own needs.

 ### Support Erugo's Development